-Maintaining the most up-to-date and effective rule is essential to meeting OFHEO's safety and soundness mandate.
-In order for OFHEO to regulate the Enterprises effectively, the risk-based capital standard must respond to innovations in the housing finance markets and the Enterprise' operations.
+Maintaining the most up-to-date and effective risk-based capital rule and other measures of risk and capital adequacy is essential to meeting OFHEO's safety and soundness mandate.
+Because of its importance in ensuring capital adequacy, OFHEO has made this an additional Performance Measure 1.2(4).
+In order for OFHEO to regulate the Enterprises effectively, the risk-based capital standard must respond to innovations in the housing finance markets and the Enterprises' operations.
 Over time, as the Enterprises take on new risks, and as the market and industry practices evolve, OFHEO must study how these affect the capital adequacy of the Enterprises to ensure that the risk-based capital analysis appropriately captures risk.
-As additional historical data become available and as new techniques are developed to more accurately measure risk, OFHEO also must determine whether and how to incorporate these into the risk-based capital standard.

-OFHEO must enrich its ongoing program of research and analysis in the areas of credit risk, market risk, market analysis and operations risk.
-In FY 2003, OFHEO will continue to research those areas already identified, such as consumer credit scores and subprime mortgage loans, and will further study suggestions and comments from the public on enhancing and refining the risk-based capital model.
-OFHEO has identified specific areas needing further study, and many of these will continue to be researched.
-In addition, on an ongoing basis, OFHEO will be analyzing the results of the model in order to identify developing trends and emerging issues that must be explored in order to determine whether and how the risk-based capital analysis should be modified.
-OFHEO expects to purchase commercially available financial analysis products in FY 2003 which will augment the tools in development internally to improve our analytic capabilities for this purpose as well as to achieve Performance Goal 1.2.
-This research is essential to ensure that the risk-based capital standard reflects accurately the evolving risk exposure of each Enterprise.
+As additional historical data become available and as new techniques are developed to more accurately measure risk, OFHEO also must determine whether and how to incorporate these into the risk-based capital standard and other approaches to determining risk and capital adequacy.
+This requires that OFHEO continue with its ongoing program of research and analysis.
+In FY 2004, OFHEO will continue to research those areas already identified, and will further study suggestions and comments from the public on enhancing and refining the risk-based capital model.
+OFHEO has identified specific areas needing further study in FY 2004, such as borrower credit scores and subprime mortgage loans, and alternative ways of evaluating capital adequacy and the risk of failure in financial institutions.
+In addition, on an ongoing basis, OFHEO will be analyzing the results of the model in order to identify developing trends and emerging issues that must be explored in order to determine whether and how the risk-based capital stress test and analysis should be modified to reflect accurately the evolving risk exposure of each Enterprise.